bcahova/bcahova.github.io/about.md

     </td>
     <td>
       <div class="text-justify">
 Hello, I am Blanka Cahová.
 I have two Master´s degrees from two best Czech technical universities, one from Architecture, one from Buildings and Environment - the part of Civil Engineering which deals with sustainability, new technologies and building thermal engineering.
 Thanks to these two fields of study I am able to design sustainable projects, passive or low energy buildings, calculate EPCs, and incorporate new technologies into designs.
 To extend my knowledge I started to work for a small studio in Jihlava (Czech Republic) in the third year of my bachelor studies.
-There I gained great experience in  designing, detailing, landscaping, and calculateing EPCs.
+There I gained great experience in  designing, detailing, landscaping, and calculating EPCs.
 In summer 2014 I got an internship with K4 Architects in Birmingham.</span>
       </div>
     </td>
   </tr>